arkemishub/phoenix_starter/README.md

 * Run `source .env`

-* Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+* Start Phoenix endpoint inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.